nfour/eslint-config-nfour/README.md

 Done

-## Prettier (OPTIONAL)
+## Prettier

-To overwrite the default prettier config then create a `.prettierrc.js` in your project:
+To configure prettier then create a `.prettierrc.js` in the project:

 ```js
 module.exports = {